kaka-ruto/portfolio/src/content/featured/nipishe/index.md

 show: 'true'
 ---

-Nipishe is a Rails + GraphQL starter kit template that shoips with the most common authentication, authorization and other user account management features
+Nipishe is a Rails + GraphQL starter kit template that ships with the most common authentication, authorization and other user account management features